GETTING AROUND LAS VEGAS

 VEGAS LOOP AT LAS VEGAS CONVENTION CENTER

-The newly opened Las Vegas Convention Center (LVCC) Loop provides fast and accessible transportation for convention and trade show attendees across the LVCC campus, connecting the new West Hall with the existing campus (North/Central/South halls).
-Vegas LOOP has officially opened the Resorts World passenger station, providing direct access to and from the Las Vegas Convention Center.
+The newly opened Vegas Loop at Las Vegas Convention Center provides fast and accessible transportation for convention and trade show attendees across the LVCC campus, connecting the new West Hall with the existing campus (North/Central/South halls).
+The Vegas Loop at Las Vegas Convention Center has officially opened the Resorts World passenger station, providing direct access to and from the Las Vegas Convention Center.
 Four passenger stations (see map below) offer convenient access between key LVCC destinations and nearby transportation connections, such as the Las Vegas Monorail.